-Provide a minimum of three to five measurable indicators (or more, if appropriate to your project).
+Provide a minimum of three measurable indicators (or more, if appropriate to your project).
 Indicators may be selected from within one, two, or all three sections (A, B, and C) listed below.

-A: Reach of high-level results
+10A: Reach of high-level results

-Insert an appropriate number of direct beneficiaries in each item below that applies to your project.
+Insert an appropriate number and description (up to 750 characters) in the corresponding narrative field of direct beneficiaries in each item below that applies to your project.
 Enter "0" for options not relevant to your work.
 Duplication among categories is acceptable; if some beneficiaries will receive multiple interventions, count them in each category.
-Insert numbers for all that apply.
+Insert numbers and descriptions for all that apply.
+If any indicators below are also already listed in your Technical Approach it is fine to select them in this section as well.